hvbr1s/hc_bot/README.md

 # SamanthaBot

-An experimental GPT-powered AI bot designed to interact with the Ledger Help Center and Ledger Academy through natural language queries.
+An experimental GPT-powered web bot designed to interact with the Ledger Help Center and Ledger Academy through natural language queries.

 Available in beta at: https://hc-bot.onrender.com/